UniversalDependencies/UD_Norwegian-Bokmaal/README.md

 * PronType feature was added for all PRON or DET, and VerbType for all VERB and AUX
 * General bug fixing

+# Acknowledgements

+We thank the annotators of the original NDT: Pål Kristian Eriksen, Kari Kinn and Per Erik Solberg.

 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v1.2
 License: CC BY-SA